KarlR24/FitzHugh-Nagumo-on-Networks/README.md

                for Euler approximation of the differential equations

 Note that new random initial states are generated for every simulation run.
 Every simulation run is one curve in the plot which describes the phase coherence (synchronicity of the oscillators) in the network.
-Note that, the acitivity matrix is not stored therefore not for further analysis available.
-The output of this functions a plot phase coherence measure for both variables v, w.
+Note that, the acitivity matrix is not stored therefore not available for further analysis.
+The output of this function is a plot of the phase coherence measure for both variables v, w.

 phase coherence measure $R(t)$ from the paper:
 "The synchronization of FitzHugh–Nagumo neuron network coupled by gap junction" -